secretlycarl/epub_filter_tool/README.md

 This code is currently a WIP.
 It works, but with some limitations/inefficiencies.

+No provided requirements.txt yet, will include when the script is improved.

 The overall flow is as follows, broken up into 2 scripts -

 # grsearch.py